UCF Knights football: 2015

 The 2015 season, which began with high hopes, would be a disaster.
 After dropping their first three, UCF lost to South Carolina by a score of 31–14 on September 26 to fall to 0–4.
 Following UCF's 59–10 loss to Houston on homecoming, dropping the Knights to an 0–8 record to start the 2015 season, O'Leary resigned as head football coach.
 Quarterbacks coach Danny Barrett was named interim head coach and led the team for the remaining four games of the season.
 UCF finished the 2015 season at a winless 0–12, its third such campaign in program history.

 Scott Frost era (2016–2017)

-After an extensive coaching search, Oregon offensive coordinator Scott Frost was named as UCF's tenth head coach on December 1, 2015.
+After an extensive coaching search, Oregon offensive coordinator Scott Frost was named as UCF's new head coach on December 1, 2015.
 Serving under head coach Mark Helfrich, Frost had overseen one of college football's quickest and most explosive offenses at Oregon, won multiple Pac-12 conference championships, coached quarterback Marcus Mariota into a Heisman Trophy winner in 2014 and sent many players into the National Football League.
 All this after a successful collegiate playing career at quarterback for Stanford and Nebraska in the 1990s and in the National Football League as a safety for five years.